apupu-framework/prevent-undefined/README.md

   (not released)

 (Thu, 13 Jun 2024 14:50:09 +0900)
-- Return a string value "undefined" when it inspects `undefined`.
+- The internal `inspect` function returns a string value "undefined" when it inspects `undefined`; note that JSON.stringify returns a `undefined` value not a string value when it receives `undefined` value.  (not released)
-  (not released)

  Conclusion